ntustison/ANTsXMouseBrainMapping/Manuscript/abstract.md

 to map spatial transcriptomic (MERFISH) and high-resolution morphology (fMOST) mouse brain data into the Allen Common Coordinate Framework (AllenCCFv3), and developmental (MRI and LSFM) data into the Developmental Common Coordinate Framework (DevCCF).
 We discuss both common mapping strategies that can be shared across modalities, and targeted strategies driven by specific challenges from each data type.
-Novel open-source contributions, made publicly available through ANTSX, include a generic velocity flow-based approach for continuously mapping developmental trajectories such as that characterizing the DevCCF as well as an automated framework for determining structural morphology made possible through the leveraging of public resources such as the AllenCCFv3 and the DevCCF.
+Novel open-source contributions are also made publicly available through ANTSX.
+These include a velocity flow-based approach for continuously mapping developmental trajectories such as that characterizing the DevCCF and an automated framework for determining structural morphology solely through the leveraging of publicly resources.
 Finally, we provide general guidance to aid investigators in their efforts to tailor these strategies to address unique challenges in their data without the need to develop additional specialized software.

 \clearpage